Tertiary Education and Skills (TES) Multi-Donor Trust Fund

 The fifth meeting (November 25, 2025) brought together xx attendees to discuss AI Literacy for Students (Pre-Tertiary).
 Recap.

-Following we will feature specific perspectives and experiences:
+Following we feature specific perspectives and experiences:

-Cote d’Ivoire, Mali, The Gambia - Youth–RISE: Youth - Remediation, Innovation, and Skill Enhancement
+Côte d’Ivoire, Mali, The Gambia - Youth–RISE: Youth - Remediation, Innovation, and Skill Enhancement

 Completion Note